zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

 priority task that has waited the longest.

-When a request for memory is sufficiently smaller than an available memory pool block, the memory pool will automatically split the block block into 4 smaller blocks.
-The resulting smaller blocks can also be split repeatedly, until a block just larger than the needed size is available, or the minimum block size (as specified in the MDEF file) is reached.
+When a request for memory is sufficiently smaller than an available memory pool block, the memory pool will automatically split the block into 4 smaller blocks.
+The resulting smaller blocks can also be split repeatedly, until a block just larger than the needed size is available, or the minimum block size, as specified in the MDEF, is reached.

 If the memory pool is unable to find an available block that is at least the requested size, it will attempt to create one by merging adjacent free blocks; if it is unable to create